netsec-ethz/scion-tutorials/content/scion_tricks/updating_scion.md

 ## Contact us

 If you experience a problem with the update, please contact us in the community mailing list.
-Visit the [SCION Community](https://groups.google.com/forum/#!forum/scion-community) for more details.
+Visit the [SCION Community mailing list](https://lists.inf.ethz.ch/mailman/listinfo/scion) for more details.